mongodb/specifications/source/transactions-convenient-api/transactions-convenient-api.rst

 -----------------------------------

 Drivers MUST document that the callback MUST NOT silently swallow errors that do not have the "TransientTransactionError" label.
-Such errors abort the transaction on the server; trying to commit aborted transaction will result in an error.
+Such errors abort the transaction on the server; trying to commit an aborted transaction will result in an error.

-Drivers SHOULD recommend that the callback re-throw errors that do not have the "TransientTransactionError" label or otherwise using Core Transaction API if they want to handle errors in a custom way.
+Drivers SHOULD recommend that the callback re-throw errors that do not have the "TransientTransactionError" label.
+Drivers SHOULD also recommend using Core Transaction API if a user wants to handle errors in a custom way.

 Test Plan
 =========